aurule/roll-it/README.md

 ## Privacy

-I take privacy pretty dang seriously!
-Roll It does not request permission to do anything besides accept slash commands to roll dice.
-No message contents, no user lists, nothing invasive.
+I take privacy pretty dang seriously.
+Roll It only requests permissions to accept slash commands (to roll the dice) and show custom emojis (to make the results of `/fate` all fancy).
+No message contents, no membership info, and nothing invasive.

 # Development